Run the 3CX PBX Configuration Tool

 - Confirm your Public IP Address.
 Enter 1 to confirm, or 2 to specify another one (In case your HTTP traffic is routed on different network - be sure to enter the correct one!).

 - Specify whether your public IP is static or dynamic.
 For professional use, a static IP (which does not change) is required.
 For residential use or evaluation purposes, you can use a dynamic IP.
 A dynamic IP will change at certain intervals.
-Although 3CX will detect the IP change and update the FQDN accordingly, until it does so your calls will not route.
+Although 3CX will detect the IP change and update the FQDN accordingly, your calls will not route until it does so.

 - Select the network interface which is connected to the internet / public IP you specified.
 If you have multiple interfaces ensure this interface is the only default route!